chalmerlowe/intro_to_sprinting/README.md

 # Intro to Sprinting

-## TODOs:
-[ ] figure out where we want to put the pre-reqs ... thinking a link to the intro to the workshop doc [ ] add an audience section?
-OR add a link to the intro to the workshop doc [ ]

 This project is designed to help beginners learn AND practice the basic skills necessary to contribute to open source projects.
 While it is designed to be delivered as a workshop for a group of students, it can also be used individually as self-study.

 It can be used in multiple ways: